ThomDietrich/miflora-mqtt-daemon/README.md

 # Xiaomi Mi Flora Plant Sensor MQTT Client/Daemon

-A simple Linux python script to query arbitrary Mi Flora plant sensor devices and send the data to an **MQTT** broker, e.g., the famous [Eclipse Mosquitto](https://projects.eclipse.org/projects/technology.mosquitto) or the embedded MQTT broker in [Home Assistant](https://home-assistant.io).
-After data made the hop to the MQTT broker it can be used by home automation software like Home Assistant or [openHAB](https://openhab.org).
+A simple Linux python script to query arbitrary Mi Flora plant sensor devices and send the data to an **MQTT** broker, e.g., the famous [Eclipse Mosquitto](https://projects.eclipse.org/projects/technology.mosquitto).
+After data made the hop to the MQTT broker it can be used by home automation software, like [openHAB](https://openhab.org) or Home Assistant.

 ![Demo gif for command line execution](demo.gif)